Leapfin raises $4.5M to help companies track revenue while keeping its own profitability in view – TechCrunch

 Leapfin, a startup selling corporate finance tooling, announced a $4.5 million round this morning.
-The funding event was led by Bowrey Capital, and included dollars from a number of former technology executives.
+The funding event was led by Bowery Capital, and included dollars from a number of former technology executives.

 Before its newly announced investment, the company had raised just a small seed round.
 The small capital amounts may seem inconsequential, but they’re more strategic than anything.
 According to Leapfin CEO Raymond Lau, the company is running lean and keeping an eye on profitability.